makersacademy/bowling-challenge-ruby/README.md

 Your `s.roll_scores` output will show two rolls entered for frames 1-9 and the 3 tens in the final array item.

 ___

-WIP WIP
+>So that any additional rolls in frame 10 only count for the bonus (not for the regular frame count),

-So that any additional rolls in frame 10 only count for the bonus (not for the regular frame count),
+>I want the scoreboard to know if the roll I’m entering a score for is ‘regular’ vs ‘bonus’.

-I want the scoreboard to know if the roll I’m entering a score for is ‘regular’ vs ‘additional’.
+You can test this in irb by bowling the perfect game (final score 300) or by entering the scores as per the [example score card](./images/example_ten_pin_scoring.png) Makers provided.